simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 - **AI impact assessment** on certification value and career prospects
 - **Practical recommendations** on which certifications to stack for maximum career impact

+{{< figure src="cybersecurity-certification-landscape-2026-overview.webp" alt="Illustration of the complex cybersecurity certification landscape in 2026 with dozens of vendor paths and career options to navigate" >}}

 ______

 ## Methodology: How We Rank Certification Vendors